Welcome – about me

 My bio and research

-In my research I have worked on experimental, survey, interview, cross-sectional, and longitudinal projects with diverse participants including students, young children, and community volunteers, as well as with large epidemiological, economic, and national datasets.
+In my research I have worked on experimental, survey, interview, cross-sectional, and longitudinal projects with diverse participants including students, young children, health professionals, and community volunteers, as well as with large epidemiological, economic, and national datasets.
 You can see a list of my published work on the research page of this website, or on my Google Scholar profile.

 If you’d like to get in touch, please feel free to reach out.
 You can find me on LinkedIn here.